 A. Predictive Maintenance

 We’re using the power of data to predict problems before they happen.
-This approach can spot troubles early on—whether it’s a wind turbine blade battling strong winds or a gas turbine getting too hot.
+This approach can spot troubles early on—whether it’s a steam turbine blade under high pressure or a gas turbine getting too hot.
 This isn’t just about being careful; it’s about using smart technology to fix things before they break, moving from ‘oops, it broke’ to ‘this is about to break—let’s fix it now.’
 Implementing these sophisticated systems, however, comes with its own set of challenges, including the significant costs and technical complexities involved in integrating advanced sensors and data analytics into existing infrastructure.

 B. Routine Inspections